Signs of Social Media Addiction

 Getting Help with Social Media Addiction

-Helping a person break a social media addiction is a three-part process.
+Helping an individual, whether it’s a teen or a self-aware young adult, in breaking a social media addiction is a three-part process.
 As a whole, the goal is to help the individual re-develop a connection to life.
-Real-life doesn’t happen through the glass screen of a smartphone.
+Real life doesn’t happen through the glass screen of a smartphone.

-Ultimately, when a person can feel this and act upon it, social media loses its importance as healthier habits are consciously created.
+Ultimately, when a person can feel these signs and act upon them, social media loses its importance as healthier habits are consciously created.

 1. Digital Detox

-The first step to correcting a social media addiction is to reduce the amount of time spent online.
+If you’re a parent concerned about your child’s social media addiction or a young adult recognizing the problem yourself, the first step is to reduce the time spent online.
 This can extend to screen time in general.
-Watching television and surfing the internet have many of the same effects as using social media
+Watching television and surfing the internet have many of the same effects as using social media.

 A digital detox is one way to develop healthy boundaries around social media use.
 Set limits on the amount of time social media should be used.
 It can be helpful to have a designated place to put a smartphone outside of scheduled social media time.
 Be mindful that a digital detox may induce social media withdrawal symptoms, similar to those of a drug or alcohol detox.